AdilShamim8/ML-Roadmap-and-Notes/README.md

 ## 3. Learn Practical Concepts

-The goal of this level is to get you introduced to the practical side of machine learning.
-What you learn at this level would really help you out there in the wild.
+This level aims to introduce you to the practical side of machine learning.
+What you learn at this level would help you out there in the wild.

 | Sr No | Name                                                         | Link                                                         |
 | ----- | ------------------------------------------------------------ | ------------------------------------------------------------ |